gnolang/blog/posts/2024-01-22_myg-jan/README.md

 Thanks to Joon from Onbloc, we were able to add support for octals without 'o' (check out [PR 1331](https://github.com/gnolang/gno/pull/1331) for more details), and thanks to Dragos [PR 1309](https://github.com/gnolang/gno/pull/1309), we extended the GRC721 interface so that it now supports setting a token URI.
 These are both extremely welcomed contributions, and we appreciate our ecosystem partners.

-From the core team, a special shout out to Dylan for killing it fixing bugs, and getting many PRs ([#1451](https://github.com/gnolang/gno/pull/1451), [#1315](https://github.com/gnolang/gno/pull/1315), and [#1305](https://github.com/gnolang/gno/pull/1305), to name a few) merged over the last few weeks.
+From the core team, a special shout out to Dylan for killing it fixing bugs, and getting many PRs ([PR 1451](https://github.com/gnolang/gno/pull/1451), [PR 1315](https://github.com/gnolang/gno/pull/1315), and [PR 1305](https://github.com/gnolang/gno/pull/1305), to name a few) merged over the last few weeks.
 Props also go to Marc for [PR 1177](https://github.com/gnolang/gno/pull/1177), which has just been merged, which fixes append in certain key situations.
 We’ve also welcomed a new security engineer, Kristov, to the team.

 ## Grantee and Ecosystem Updates